Core Knowledge Language Arts™

 - Read an overview of the CKLA Skills Strand.

-- Download a detailed Scope and Sequence for the CKLA Skills Strand.
+- Download a detailed Scope and Sequence for the K-2 and grade 3 CKLA Skills Strand.

 Listening & Learning: The Listening & Learning strand builds on research confirming that in the early grades students’ listening comprehension outpaces their reading comprehension.
 The engaging CKLA content goes well beyond standard early grade language arts fare to include important historical and scientific events, ideas, and people.